Frequently Asked Questions

 University Research Associates (Policy R50.01) may not serve as senior supervisors, but may serve on supervisory committees and examining committees.
 Postdoctoral fellows (Policy R50.03) may serve on supervisory committees.

 For masters degrees that culminate in a final exam, no committee is required.

 All other degrees require a committee.
 In most programs the committee must include at least one other SFU faculty member, or research associate, or adjunct professor.
 Other "suitably qualified" members may be added with the permission of the Dean of Graduate Studies.

 In professional masters programs, the second and subsequent committee members may be "suitably qualified" people, with the approval of the Dean of Graduate Studies.

 All recommendations for committee membership that are for people who do not hold SFU faculty positions must be accompanied by a CV of the recommended person.
 Once such a person has been approved, subsequent committee work is approved without the need for a CV and the Dean's permission.

 I am an international applicant, and I have previously completed my education at an English speaking University.
 Do I need to submit English language scores?

-As an international applicant, unless you received your degree from an English speaking University in a country in which English is the primary langauge, you are required to submit English Language Scores.
+As an international applicant, unless you received your degree from an English speaking University in a country in which English is the primary language, you are required to submit English Language Scores.

 I am in the final year of my Bachelor’s degree program, but I have not yet graduated.
 Can I apply for admission to a Master’s degree program?